alimcodescalers/G8_testing/docs/performance/10_FIO_testing/10_FIO_testing.md

     3- jspython scripts/demo_run_fio.py 10 (10 = number of vms need to run FIO on (between (1-25))

-- You can rerun demo_run_fio.py as much as needed for different parameters
+- You can rerun demo_run_fio.py as much as needed against different parameters
 - After finishing the test, make sure that the test is teared down
   ```
  cd G8_testing/Environment_testing/performance_testing